Fahad-alkamli/extract-ayah-using-opencv/README.md

 ```java
 	static int AyahCounter=6;
 ```
-3-The whole process is to detect as much detection as possible from the templates after that we send them thru functions to remove duplicates.
+3-The full process is to detect as much detection as possible from the templates.
+After that we send them through functions to remove duplicates.

 4-duplications are not always the same as different templates may detect the same ayah but with very close values for example:

-Ayah 6 using Template one will detect it's location as Y:120,X:200 and  a second Template will detect the same ayah but on Y:125,X:200 and another Template on Y:150,X:200
+Ayah 6 using Template one will detect its location as Y:120,X:200 and  a second Template will detect the same ayah but on Y:125,X:200 and another Template on Y:150,X:200
-* So simply looking for exact values is not going to work here we have implemented methods to detect very close values and make sure we have only a single location for Ayah 6.
+* So simply looking for exact values is not going to work here.
+We have implemented methods to detect very close values and make sure we have only a single location for Ayah 6.

-#  How we make sure we are having all the detections and that we are not missing ayahs?
+#  How we make sure we have all the detections and that we are not missing ayahs?
-We have a file called temp.txt this file contains each page and the number of expected ayahs on this single page.
+We have a file called pages_ayah_count.txt can be found under images folder, this file contains each page and the number of expected ayahs on this single page.
-After we have run the detection data thru the duplications methods we compare what we found with this file.
+After we have run the detection data through the duplications methods, we compare what we found with this file.

+# Step by Step guide on how to run the application
+1- Make sure you have downloaded the opencv library and include it in the lib folder.

+2- Make sure to change the reference to this jar file in the Build Path.

+3- Include all your images starting from page 3 on the Quran until the last page, please keep in mind that the first page will be called "quran-all-pages-same-size-5 resized.jpg"  as page 1,2 are not actually Surah but an introduction to the Quran so we skip them and page 3-4 have decorations so we will start from page 5 which in the Holy Quran is page 3 , I know this must be annoying but you can fix it yourself.

+4- Next we enable extracting the basmalah first.
+5- We copy the results and edit getSurahBasmalahByPageId method in the CommonFunctions class with the new values.
+6- Finally, we are ready to extract the Ayah but don't forget to comment out extracting the Basmalah.
+7- Run the application and you will get the result as shown below:

+# Understand the Results (the output):